turingschool/mod-0-curriculum/workshops/annotations.md

 - Add comments line by line to stay focused on specific functionality

 ### Code Annotation Example
-Take a look at the following code example in Javascript and Ruby
+Take a look at the following code example in JavaScript and Ruby
-##### Javascript Example
+##### JavaScript Example
 ```js
 function playWithCats(cat1, cat2, toy){
   var greeting = `Hello ${cat1} and ${cat2} - how are you both doing this fine morning!`